penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionsettings.md

 ## consecutiveWeeksBorders

-Consider the end week day, and start week day, as consecutive days for 'followedDaysPreference'.
+It considers the end-of-week day, and the start-of-week day, as consecutive days for 'followedDaysPreference'.

 `consecutiveWeeksBorders`